 Kleine Dairy is the quintessential Indiana dairy farm, one of almost 700 in the state.
 This multi-generational farm milks around 120 cows that seasonally grazes on the surrounding pasture.
 Kleine Dairy has hosted local, state and national representatives while offering agritourism on the farm, with a fall pumpkin patch and sightseeing on the farm to help the public experience where their milk comes from.
 Kleine Dairy will showcase their pasture grazing management practices and calf care strategies as a small family farm.
 Visitors will also see on-farm diversification with agritourism opportunities to bring the surrounding public to the farm.

 Fair Oaks Farm

 Fair Oaks Farms is the "Disney World of Agriculture", with multiple attractions sharing the story of crop and dairy production.
 With over 500,000 visitors each year, the farm serves as a transparent look into dairy, crop, pork, and poultry production.
-Fair Oaks spreads across nearly 30 square miles, with 36,000 cows producing 280,000 gallons of milk daily.
+Fair Oaks spreads across nearly 30 square miles (48 square kilometers), with 36,000 cows producing 280,000 gallons (1,059,915 liters) of milk daily.
 The Fair Oaks visit will be centered around animal care and sustainability, as visitors tour a rotary parlor, birthing center for calves, and state-of-the-art robotic milking barn, all with interactive exhibits.
 Award-winning cheeses and lunch at the onsite restaurant complete a true farm to table experience at this large-scale modern dairy farm.
 Owner Mike McClosky will personally join the group and welcome you to Fair Oaks Farm.